Burgyn/Sample.Meetup.SwaggerDtoGenerator/readme.md

 It's not production ready generator.
-It's just for meeting purposes :-)
+It's just for meetup purposes :-)